 - map of accessible and adapted areas

-- The whole museum and all its activities are accessible for wheelchair users
+- The entire museum and all its activities are accessible for wheelchair users

-- The auditorium has 14 wheelchair accessible spaces.
+- The main hall has 14 wheelchair accessible spaces.

 - For safety reasons and the comfort of visitors, the number of wheelchair users is limited to 8 per group.

 - The Children’s Tactile Gallery is designed for the blind and the visually impaired, it allows all visitors to share the experience of tactile perception.
 Through touch, you will discover 18 moulds of historic works of art from the 19th century, giving insight into the different ways that childhood has been represented over the centuries.

 - Specific communication tools have been developed for visually impaired users